rhjacobsen/CN_workshops/Workshops/4/README.md

 >
 >
 > ```
+Side note: Ambitions groups may consider to use the protocol analyzer i.e., to provide more detailed answers to the Challenge 4.9 above.

 > ##### Challenge 4.10
 > With the link between Router-1 and Router-2 disables, run ```traceroute``` again on "Node 1" to find the route.
 Write it down and briefly explain if it is as expected.